Visyond/website-hugo/site/content/pricings/new-pricing-page.md

     faqSectionSubTitle: Can I change my plan?
   - answersList:
       - answer: >-
-          Please log in (/accounts/login/), and navigate to the Account tab → Billing.
+          Please [log in](/accounts/login/), and navigate to the Account tab → Billing.
     faqSectionSubTitle: How do I manage my billing?
   - answersList:
       - answer: >-